 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
-Yes The EFDC Complaints Team consists of: • Team Manager - Customer • Lead Customer Complaints Officer • Complaints Officer The Complaints Officer role is 100% focused on complaint handling.
-The Lead Officer supports the Complaints Officer whilst undertaking other roles and responsibilities.
+Yes The EFDC Complaints Team consists of: Team Manager - CSAT & Complaints Complaints Officer The Complaints Officer role is 100% focused on complaint handling.
+The Team Manager supports the Complaints Officer whilst undertaking other roles and responsibilities.
 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
 Yes Meetings are arranged between the Complaints Team and the Investigating Officer for complex cases.
 Act as a liaison on Ombudsman cases with Investigating Officers/Service Areas.
 The Complaints Team has access to all staff at all levels through internal systems.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes Complaints KPI 85% is part of the corporate KPI reporting.
-The Complaints KPI, 85% responded to within the agreed SLA is monitored and shared regularly with the Director for Customer and the MRC (Member Responsible for Complaints).
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes Complaints KPI 100%.
+Forms part of the corporate KPI reporting to Executive Leadership & Cabinet Members.
+The Complaints KPI, 100% responded to within the agreed SLA is monitored and shared regularly with the Service Director for Customer and the MRC (Member Responsible for Complaints).